slDon/Chinook/README.md

 When creating a user account, you will see this:
 "This app does not currently have a real email sender registered, see these docs for how to configure a real email sender.
 Normally this would be emailed: Click here to confirm your account."
 After you click 'Click here to confirm your account' you should be able to login.

+Complete Tasks
+1. Move data retrieval methods to separate class / classes (use dependency injection)
+2. Favorite / unfavorite tracks.
+An automatic playlist should be created named "My favorite tracks"
+3. Add tracks to a playlist (existing or new one).
+The dialog is already created but not yet finished.
+6. User should be able to rename the playlist